 1. Given the Honor Code, Haverford students are expected to express concerns if a fellow student seems to be abusing alcohol and/or other drugs.
-Because drug and alcohol abuse is a serious problem, please refer the person to his/her dean, the Substance Abuse Counselor or a counselor at CAPS.
+Because drug and alcohol abuse is a serious problem, please refer the person to his/her dean, the Substance Abuse Educator or a counselor at CAPS.
 Getting help for the individual is an important and often necessary step in helping the person work through these issues.
 Joye Shrager, part of the Health Services staff, is Haverford’s Substance Abuse Counselor and is available to all students to discuss their concerns whether it be about themselves, a family member or a fellow student.

 2. If a student becomes emotionally upset while under the influence of alcohol and/or other drugs, call Campus Safety (x1111), which will coordinate an appropriate response.